zakkg3/ClusterSecret/README.md

  - RBAC resources (avoid if you are not running RBAC) to allow the operator to create/update/patch secrets: yaml/00_
  - Custom resource definition for the ClusterSecret resource: yaml/01_crd.yaml
- - The ClusterSecret operator itself: yaml/02_deployment.yaml
+ - The ClusterSecret operator itself: yaml/02_deployment.yaml For ARM architectures yaml/arm32v7/02_deployment.yam

 # quick start: